 Lockdown has provided me, like a lot of people, with plenty of time to look inwards.
 This culminated in a break-up with a short-term girlfriend when I came out as a transgender man.

-Romance begins from within; we learn to love ourselves after recovering love in childhood from those closest to us- parents, siblings, and friends.
-But when you dont feel like the person they love, when you come to terms with your true identity, you have to build that inner romance up again from scratch, sometimes without the unconditional love from your family.
+Romance begins from within; we learn to love ourselves after recieving love in childhood from those closest to us- parents, siblings, and friends.
+This is the model that inner love is based on.
+But when you dont feel like the person that those closest to you love, when you come to terms with your true identity, you have to build that inner romance up again from scratch, sometimes without the unconditional love from your family.

-'Titane', possibly on of my favourite films from 2021 (or indeed all time), is the second movie of Julia Ducournau following her directorial debut, 'Raw'.
+'Titane', possibly one of my favourite films from 2021 (or indeed all time), is the second movie directed by Julia Ducournau following her directorial debut, 'Raw'.
 In part, it's a body horror piece, but it's also a surreal journey through murder, family, and gender.
 Its themes of transgender identity have seemed blatant to me; viewing the film with a cisgender, heterosexual friend, and again with a queer, non-binary friend yielded wildly different viewing experiences.

 So, the situation is precarious.
-It reminds me of a subject hotly debated amongst my friends and I. Last year, an iceberg chart originally intended to showcase horror films but becoming known as the 'disturbing movie iceberg' achieved viral status in online film and horror circles, with multiple YouTubers also commenting on it.
-For those unfamiliar, an iceberg chart is a type of listing meme which normally places its subject matter ranked from least to most known.
+It reminds me of a subject hotly debated amongst my friends and I. Last year, an iceberg chart originally intended to showcase horror films but which later achieved virality as the 'disturbing movie iceberg' blew up in online film and horror circles, with multiple YouTubers also commenting on it.
+For those unfamiliar, an iceberg chart is a type of listing meme which normally places its subject matter ranked from least to most obscure.
 In this case, it was a list of movies ranked based on how well known/disturbing they were.
-The top tier of the iceberg being well-known horrors that could be considered disturbing, the bottom tier being mostly niche and obscure clip-compilations of real death and violence.
+The top tier of the iceberg shows fairly well-known horror movies that could be considered disturbing, and the bottom tiers show mostly niche clip-compilations and documentaries with violent themes.

 What do I see in the protagonist of Titane?